-Courses with a total course weighting of not less than 45 points must be selected from the core Engineering Mathematics courses.
+Courses with a total course weighting of not less than 45 points must be selected from the Earthquake Engineering courses.

 - (a) ENFE 601 Structural Fire Engineering

 - (b) ENFE 602 Fire Dynamics

 - (c) ENFE 603 Fire Safety systems

 Courses with a total course weighting of not less than 45 points must be selected from the ENME courses.